-Line 1 -- Total Individuals Eligible for EPSDT -- Enter the total unduplicated number of all individuals under the age of 21 determined to be eligible for EPSDT services, distributed by age and by basis of Medicaid eligibility.
-“Unduplicated” means that an eligible person is reported only once although he/she may have had more than one period of eligibility during the year.
-Include all individuals regardless of whether the services are provided under the fee-for-service arrangements or under managed care arrangements.
-States should determine basis of eligibility consistent with the instructions for form CMS-2082.
-Medicaid-eligible individuals under age 21 are considered eligible for EPSDT services regardless of whether they have been informed about the availability of EPSDT services or whether they accept EPSDT services at the time of informing.
-Individuals for whom third-party liability is available should also be counted in the number.

-Do not include in this count the following groups of individuals: 1) medically needy individuals under the age of 21 if you do not provide EPSDT services for the medically needy population;

-2) individuals eligible for Medicaid only under a §1115 waiver as part of an expanded population for which the full complement of EPSDT services is not available; 3) undocumented aliens who are eligible only for emergency Medicaid services; or 4) other groups of individuals under age

-21 who are eligible only for limited services as part of their Medicaid eligibility (i.e., pregnancy-related services).
+2) individuals eligible for Medicaid only under a §1115 waiver as part of an expanded population for which the full complement of EPSDT services is not available; 3) undocumented aliens who are eligible only for emergency Medicaid services; 4) children in separate State CHIP programs; or 5) other groups of individuals under age 21 who are eligible only for limited services as part of their Medicaid eligibility (i.e., pregnancy-related services).

+Line 1b -- Total Individuals Eligible for EPSDT for 90 Continuous Days -- Enter the total unduplicated number of individuals under the age of 21 from line 1a who have been continuously enrolled in Medicaid or a CHIP Medicaid expansion program for at least 90 days and determined to be eligible for EPSDT services, distributed by age and by basis of eligibility.

+Line 1c – Total Individuals Eligible for EPSDT under a CHIP Medicaid Expansion Program – Enter the number of individuals included in line 1b who are under the age of 21 and eligible for EPSDT services as part of a CHIP Medicaid expansion program.
+For children who have been eligible for EPSDT under both Medicaid and a CHIP Medicaid expansion program during the report year, include the child on this line of they are enrolled in CHIP as of September 30.

 Line 2a - State Periodicity Schedule -- Enter the number of initial or periodic general health screenings required to be provided to individuals within the age group specified according to the State’s periodicity schedule.
-(Example: If your State periodicity schedule requires screening at 12, 18 and 24 moth, the number 3 should be entered in the 1-2 age group column.)
+(Example: If your State periodicity schedule requires screening at 12, 18 and 24 months, the number 3 should be entered in the 1-2 age group column.)
 Make no entry in the total column.

-Note: Use the state’s most recent periodicity schedule and attach a copy to the completed report for submittal to CMS.
+Note: Use the State’s most recent periodicity schedule and attach a copy to the completed report for submittal to CMS.

 Line 2b - Number of Years in Age Group -- Make no entries on this line.
 This is a fixed number reflecting the number of years included in each age group.